The True Cost Of Sales Rep Turnover

 Hiring, training and severance and bonus packages all figure into the hard-dollar costs.
 U.S. firms spend $15 billion a year training salespeople and another $800 billion on incentives.
 But there are also plenty of “soft-dollar” costs that can quickly add up.
 It takes time to onboard and ramp up a new salesperson before they’re closing deals and delivering a return on the investment the company has made in them.
 This ramp-up time can vary depending on industry and the complexity of the sale, but as an example, at an SaaS company it can take between 12 and 18 months before the company breaks even on the new sales hire.
 Profitability finally comes around month 21.

-In the meantime, the sales manager has to invest time in helping that new hire get ramped up.
+In the meantime, the sales manager has to invest time in hiring salespeople and helping them get ramped up.
 Other salespeople have to take up the slack with existing clients who’ve lost their sales rep, making sure the transition period is seamless and that no issues or opportunities fall through the cracks.
 And they have to make sure any deals in the pipeline get the necessary attention and follow-through to close.

 As a result, the loss of that one salesperson can have a ripple effect on productivity and morale across the sales organization.
 And it gets worse: It might even cause more sales reps to leave.
 One study examining why salespeople quit found that peer turnover (both voluntary and involuntary) greatly increases a salesperson’s turnover probability.